• slider

 AstroFlash

-AstroFlash is focused on the precise localization of dozens of repeating Fast Radio Bursts, and thereby come to a deeper understanding of what produces these fascinating astronomical signals.
-The FRB phenomenon was discovered in 2007.
-Though the FRBs remain mysterious, astronomers have demonstrated that these millisecond-duration flashes of radio light originate from distant galaxies.
+In AstroFlash we explore the fast radio transient phase space and find coherent radio transients that are faster, slower or lower frequency than what was previously known.
+One focus is the precise localization of repeating fast radio burst (FRB) sources for a deeper understanding of what produces these enigmatic astronomical signals, that were discovered in 2007.
+Though the origin of FRBs remains mysterious, we have demonstrated that these millisecond-duration flashes of radio light originate from distant galaxies.
 Whatever is producing the FRBs is thus exceptionally energetic and unlike anything we have studied before.
 The FRBs therefore hold great scientific promise to give us new insights into the extremes of the Universe.
 They are also a unique tool to probe the otherwise invisible material within and between galaxies.

 Fast Radio Bursts